Coronavirus and Meetings

 Association of Destination Management Executives International

 ADMEI is offering a series of free webcasts to its members to help its DMO members navigate the challenging landscape.
-These include "Navigating Through the Uncertainty from Contracts to Conversations" with 360 Destination Group General Counsel Paul Cataudella on April 2 and "Build Meaningful (and Profitable) Relationships in an On-Screen World" with innovation expert Julie Holmes on April 7.
+These included "Navigating Through the Uncertainty from Contracts to Conversations" with 360 Destination Group General Counsel Paul Cataudella on April 2 and "Build Meaningful (and Profitable) Relationships in an On-Screen World" with innovation expert Julie Holmes on April 7.

 Cruise Lines International Association